binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 A>

 1. The repository could have been tampered with
-2. The transmission from the repository to you could have been intercepted and modified.
+2. The transmission from the repository to you could have been intercepted and modified

 {title="curl", linenos=off}
     # Fetching install.sh and running immediately in your shell.